chardonnensp/Datastream-Worldscope-fundamental-dataset/README.md

-## I hope this guide is helpul to your.
+## I hope this guide is helpul to you.
 Any feedback is greatly appreciated!